nilesdorn/nilesdorn.github.io/index.md

 NEOs are defined as any small Solar System body whose orbit brings it into proximity with Earth.
 The Pomona Physics & Astronomy department is working on a joint project with NASA’s Jet Propulsion Laboratory (JPL) to observe, image, and track both previously discovered and currently unknown NEOs.
 Using a remote observatory, Pomona student observers record data on these NEOs, which is then sent to NASA for review and cataloging.

-For my senior thesis, I am creating a Unity project to visualize these orbits relative to a model Solar System in VR.
+For my senior thesis, I am developing a Unity project to visualize these orbits relative to a model Solar System in VR.
 So far I have implemented a simple orbital mechanic that allows GameObjects to orbit around a defined point, taking into account values for eccentricity and semi-major axis.
 The video below displays this script running in the Unity Editor, rotating a small sphere around another larger sphere.

 {% include youtubePlayer.html id="Gr1WD_JesUg" %}